quimnuss/EcoDuet/README.md

 - [x] Move to the N-species
 - [ ] Improve ecosystem health feedback. e.g. Oracle: Computes N iterations and marks endangered elders

+- [ ] Switch to environmental actions to change GLV parameters instead of cubes

 ### Fase 5 : Some Polishing

 - [ ] Change the environtment from desert to field even more according to ecosystem state
 - [ ] [Animals slope orientation](https://www.youtube.com/watch?v=YbPgJNSazec)
+- [ ] Improve animal selection feedbac (both elder and killing)k

 - [ ] Rethink interactions to be more consistent on less actions
 - [ ] Remove old densities code

+- [ ] Lobby and character select

+- [ ] Low End PC version

 ### Quality Assurance

 - [ ] Death animation for the tree
 - [ ] Animal turning movement
 - [ ] Check that all game mode casts are to GameModeHome (since we created Tutorial and Survival Modes)
+- [ ] changing GLV in menu should change cube size in Elders (should it?)

 - [x] on restart, second player controller is disconnected